 Prevention and supportive therapies for cancer

 Prevention is better than treatment and this proves to be most applicable in the case of cancer.
 Disciplined lifestyle in conjunction with the regular screening after the age of 40 years is the key to prevent and manage cancer.
-Some of the practical tips help in managing and preventing the cancer are as under
+Some practical tips that help in managing and preventing the cancer are as under

 Learn to manage stress through yoga, exercise therapies, relaxation techniques such as guided imagery, yoga and meditation.
 If the diagnosis is positive, a constant attempt to gain self-confidence is essential.